LiorZ/hdac8_thesis/thesis.rst

 	The FlexPepDock simulations were performed using both the standard Rosetta scoring schema (*score12*) and a slightly modified *score12* that includes several minor adjustments that were shown to improve the resulting classifier in several previous studies.
 These changes included:

 	#) Incorporation of a weak, short, electrostatic energy term (*hack_elec*)
-	#) Decreasing the weight of backbone-backbone hydrogen bonds close in primary sequence by half.
+	#) Decreasing the weight of backbone-backbone hydrogen bonds close in primary sequence by half. (*hbond_sr_bb*)
-	#) A score term that ranks the likelihood of particular amino acid at given phi-psi was decreased by half.
+	#) A score term that ranks the likelihood of particular amino acid at given phi-psi was decreased by half (*p_aa_pp*).
 ..

 	The most critical change was the introduction of a weak, short range Coulombic electrostatic energy term (hack_elec).
 In this term, a simple, linearly increasing distance-dependent dielectric was used to model solvent screening effects, with all interactions truncated at 5.5 Å, thereby preserving the short-ranged nature of the all-atom potential. *Bradley et al* [5]_ demonstrated that the incorporation of the explicit electrostatics term in addition to Rosetta's orientation-dependent hydrogen bonding potential [6]_ helped to prevent unfavorable short-range electrostatic interactions, modulated the interaction strength of charged and polar hydrogen bonds and generally, improved the performance of their DNA-protein interaction specificity predictions.
 This slight modification was also used by *London et al* in their Bcl-2 - BH3 specificity predictions [7]_ and in our calibration process we validated some of these parameters, verifying that they indeed introduce an improvement to the resulting predictor.

 	We've seen in several studies conducted in our lab that a slight *post-simulation* change to the scoring function might be beneficial in determining the relative binding affinity of the peptide to the receptor.
 In other words, the scoring function that is used for the modeling process might be slightly different than the scoring function used to evaluate the modeled complexes after the simulation has been completed.
 These changes are:

-	#) **Peptide score** - includes just the part of the internal energy of the peptide.
+	#) **Peptide score** - includes just the part of the internal energy of the peptide and the interface.
 	#) **Interface score** - includes just the sum of interactions across the interface.
 	#) **Reweighted score** - the sum of peptide score, interface score and total score.
+This upweights the contribution of the interface energy and the peptide energy.

 Rigid body movements
 .....................

 	FlexPepDock applies rigid body movements to the peptide relative to the receptor.
 The transformations that define these movements are calculated using an axis and the point of center of mass of the peptide.
-By default , the axis equals to the vector that connects the closest peptide CA atom to the center of mass the peptide , to the closest receptor CA atom.
+By default , the axis equals to the vector that connects the peptide CA atom closest to the center of mass the peptide to the closest CA atom in the receptor.
 Since the interaction between HDAC8 and its acetylated peptidic substrate involves a deep pocket in which the acetylated Lysine lies, we tested several alternative axes (described in Figure :ref:`mc` ).

 .. figure:: images/anchor_arrows.png
 	:scale: 30 %

-	:label:`mc` The main axes we tested in the calibration process.
-One, rotating the peptide around the Lysine residue, the other approx. around the vector that is formed by the linear conformation of the peptide.
+	:label:`mc` We tested several different axes that defined different rigid body movements.
+One axis, defined transformations in which the peptide rotated around the Lysine residue, the other approx. around the vector that is formed by the linear conformation of the peptide.

 Constraints
 ............

 	HDAC8 has the ability to catalyze a deacetylation reaction with several different substrates [30]_ .
 We believe that its ability to maintain such a diverse specificity profile stems from the fact that its binding motif is encoded in the structure of its substrates.
 It was shown in previous studies [7]_ [8]_ that the incorporation of this kind of prior knowledge in the form of constraints , improved the correlation between experimental activity and energy scores given to the complex by our protocol.
 To this date (10/2012) there is only one solved complex containing a peptidic substrate bound to HDAC8 (PDB *2v5w*) , so finding a structural motif from solved complexes in our case was somewhat a challenge.
 Figure :ref:`keyint` describes the features that are estimated to be conserved in all interactions between HDAC8 and peptide substrates.

+% (DONE) ORA: add the details of these substrates, or refer to supmat
+% LIOR: Which substrates exactly?
+I added a reference to the relevant article...
+(30) if you refer to the peptidic substrate, there is only one. we assume the structural features in the interaction between this peptide and HDAC8 will also be relevant for other substrates %

-	Once a structural motif is determined and constraints are introduced, the scoring function should be modified to favor conformations that include that particular strucural motif.
+	Once a structural motif is determined and constraints are introduced, the scoring function should be modified to favor conformations that include that particular structural motif.
 This step subsequently directs the search algorithm to sample structures that satisfy this collection of constraints.
 The most common types of constraints that are available in Rosetta are summarized below:

 .. table:: Types of constraint functions in Rosetta